MerlinsLair/merlin/x/superfluid/README.md

 - The `SuperfluidDelegate` method stores your share of bonded liquidity pool tokens, with `validateLock` as a verifier for lockup time.
-- `GetSuperfluidMer` mints OSMO tokens each day for delegation as a representative of the value of your pool share.
-This amount is minted because the staking module at the moment requires staked tokens to be in OSMO.
+- `GetSuperfluidMer` mints MER tokens each day for delegation as a representative of the value of your pool share.
+This amount is minted because the staking module at the moment requires staked tokens to be in MER.
 This amount is burned each day and re-minted to keep the representative amount of the value of your pool share accurate.
 The lockup duration is guaranteed from the underlying lockup module.
-- `GetExpectedDelegationAmount` iterates over each (denom, delegate) pair and checks for how much OSMO we have delegated.
+- `GetExpectedDelegationAmount` iterates over each (denom, delegate) pair and checks for how much MER we have delegated.
 The difference from the current balance to what is expected is burned / minted to match with the expected.
 - A `messageServer` method executes the Superfluid delegate message.